This post may include affiliate links, view our disclosure policy for details.

 I loved the cardigan from first glance, love how many options there are with this pattern.
 I already want to make another and see how funky I can make it😊Amanda P. -tester

-This pattern is “Easy”.
+This pattern is “Intermediate”.
 You can make it!
 The back and front panels are rectangles.
-The only stitches you need to know are single crochet (in the back and front loop), slip stitch, and chain.
+The only stitches you need to know are single crochet (in the back and front loop), slip stitch, decreasing and chain.

 Please have a blast picking out the colors!
 I recommend using a fun neutral for the back and left side, off white for the wide stripes, and a pop of your favorite bright color for the thin stripes.
 Or you can make it in just two colors.
 Read to the end to see a plethora of tester versions that vary from funky, to cool, to casual, to glamorous, to pretty, to conservative.